Kalte Birke

 The Kalte Birke is a cross tracks in the Harz Mountains of Germany where there is a refuge hut and former settlement.
 It is located west of the Innerste Reservoir at about 540 metres above sea level.
-It lies in the unparished area of Harz in the county of Goslar.
+It lies in the unincorporated area of Harz in the county of Goslar.
 Historically it is closely linked to the municipality of Hahausen and village of Neuekrug, four kilometres northwest.